Jean Hudson Boyd

-Jean Hudson Boyd (née Lucy Jean Hudson; born August 26, 1954) is an American judge who served as the Presiding Judge of Texas's 323rd District Court.
+Jean Hudson Boyd (née Lucy Jean Hudson; born August 26, 1954) was an American judge who served as the Presiding Judge of Texas's 323rd District Court.
 The 323rd District Court serves Tarrant County, Texas, as its juvenile court.
 Boyd, a Republican, assumed office in 1995, but is known for her controversial 2013 probation sentencing of Ethan Couch, a 16-year-old who killed four people and injured 11 while driving drunk.

 Education and career

 Boyd earned a Bachelor's degree from Texas Tech University and a J.D. degree from South Texas College of Law.
 She practiced law as a juvenile attorney before becoming an Associate Judge of the 323rd District Court in 1987, and the Presiding Judge of the 323rd District Court in 1995.
 Boyd chairs the Juvenile Justice Committee of the Judicial Section of the State Bar of Texas, and was a member of the Board of the Texas Juvenile Probation Commission.
 She chaired the Juvenile Law Section of the State Bar of Texas from 1993 to 1994.
 Boyd served as President of the Fort Worth-Tarrant Count Young Lawyers Association in 1985, and as President of the Tarrant County Women Lawyer's Association from 1982 to 1983.